 When performing an ICO, invested money flows to a selected entity, making it a driving development force.
 This is not the case for IBOs and it affects impetus of marketing and development.
 Besides technical and economical features, one can think of Ercoin as an experiment in how far we can get in creating an oldschool cryptocurrency: community-funded, with unprivileged distribution.
 Fortunately, there are some factors in favor of making this work in case of Ercoin.
 First, the business logic is simple; in particular, we don’t aim to create a virtual machine or a scripting language.
 Second, we use Tendermint as a consensus engine which takes care of many difficult and generic parts.
 Third, we all know about the success of Bitcoin, developed without premine and without ICO, which still dominates the market with bigger capitalization than all of its more than two thousand competitors combined (even including those with price artificially pumped by supply manipulation).
 Peercoin and BlackCoin at their peaks also had very high market share.

 Will this model, when applied to Ercoin, still give good results?
 Time will tell.
 People will tell.
 Code development can be done alone, eliminating many problems with human management and decision making, though the feeling of programming loneliness doesn’t give much motivation and fun, not to mention scaling constraints.
 However for market adoption it is crucial to gain people’s recognition.
-So it is not only the product, its technical and economical features that contribute to success, but also marketing that contributes to success — the truth that prevails in business in general, but is probably even more important in the fiduciary area of cryptocurrencies.
+So it is not only the product, its technical and economical features that contribute to success, but also marketing — the truth that prevails in business in general, but is probably even more important in the fiduciary area of cryptocurrencies.